EarthScope/ringserver/doc/ringserver.md

 <b>-VOLATILE</b>

-<p style="padding-left: 30px;">Create a volatile (non-stateful) ring buffer, in other words do not read packet buffer contents from ring files on startup or write them on shutdown.
-This is useful in combination with the -MSWRITE option when no stateful buffer is needed.</p>
+<p style="padding-left: 30px;">Create a volatile (non-stateful) ring buffer.
+Do not read or write packet buffer contents from ring files.
+This is useful in combination with the -MSWRITE option when no stateful buffer is needed or scenarios where the buffer is not needed after a restart.</p>

 ## <a id='config-file-parameters'>Config File Parameters</a>